Lease Extension Calculator UK

 In addition to the cost of extending the lease, leaseholders should factor in other expenses such as solicitors' legal costs and surveyors fees.
 The tenant must pay the legal and surveying fees of both the freeholders and their own so that these fees can add up to a considerable amount

-How much will it cost to extend my lease?
+how much does it cost to extend a lease?

 The price depends upon several factors, including the value of the flat, the length of the lease and the ground rent.
 It also depends on the negotiation.
 It should be kept in mind that leasehold legislation is hideously complicated so that costs can vary massively.